Shawn Bowman: Professional career

-Although Bowman was drafted by the Mets in the 12th round (357th overall) in the 2002 Major League Baseball draft, they failed to agree upon a contract in time for him to play during the 2002 season.
+Although Bowman was drafted by the New York Mets in the 12th round (357th overall) in the 2002 Major League Baseball draft, they failed to agree upon a contract in time for him to play during the 2002 season.
 Bowman would begin his professional career during the 2003 season when he spent time with both the Kingsport Mets and the Brooklyn Cyclones.
 He went on to have a successful 2004 season playing for the Capital City Bombers where he hit .258, had 19 home runs and 69 RBI in 116 games played.
 However, he began to develop chronic back problems during the 2005 season while playing for the St. Lucie Mets of the Florida State League, and was only healthy enough to play in 125 games from over the next three seasons.

 A healthy Bowman returned to the St. Lucie lineup on June 17, 2008, and would go on to hit .340 over the next 26 games before earning a promotion to the Double-A Binghamton Mets.
 Although he began his Binghamton career with an 8-game hitting streak, he would only go on to hit .214 over his final 84 at-bats of the 2008 season.

 Although he was on Canada's roster for the 2009 World Baseball Classic, Bowman did not make an appearance during either of the team's games.

 Bowman was claimed off waivers by the Toronto Blue Jays on April 14, 2010.

+On November 22, 2010, Bowman signed a minor league contract with the Atlanta Braves organization.
+In 2011, he made 65 appearances split between the rookie-level Gulf Coast League Braves, Double-A Mississippi Braves, and Triple-A Gwinnett Braves, batting a combined .259/.303/.409 with eight home runs and 21 RBI.

 Coaching career

 On January 18, 2019, Bowman became the managers of the Dominican Summer League Pirates.

-On May 16, 2025, Bowman became the Manager of the Indianapolis Indians.
+On May 16, 2025, Bowman became the manager of the Indianapolis Indians.

+In 2026, Bowman was named as the field coordinator for the Pittsburgh Pirates.